mrpaulphan/idm361/assignments/final.md

   ```
 - Include a README.md file at the root of your project.
 This file should consist of:
   - Project Description
-  - How to user your app
+  - How to use your app
   - List of Project Features
 - "Add2home" screen functionality
 - App should work offline using local storage